 Stranger on a Plane

 When Senator Johnson (Brent A. McCoy) murders a young woman on the beach the FBI finally have the proof to bring the corrupt official to justice thanks to some CCTC footage.
 For agent Sarah Plummer (Dina Meyer - Truth & Lies) that means a trip to Washington and missing out on her son's last baseball game of the series.
 But on the flight Sarah finds herself sitting next to Michelle Taylor (Victoria Pratt - Patient Killer) who is there to force her to wipe the CCTV footage off of the FBI server.
 And to do that Michelle has her partner in crime, Cameron (Justin Johnson), holding Sarah's son and husband hostage in their own home.

-As Lifetime movies go "Turbulence", which is also known as "Flight 192" and "Deadly Departure", is a bit of a pleasant surprise as it wasn't just a routine woman ending up in danger after witnessing a crime and investigating it storyline.
+As Lifetime movies go "Turbulence", which is also known as "Flight 192" and also "Deadly Departure", is a bit of a pleasant surprise as it wasn't just a routine woman ending up in danger after witnessing a crime and investigating it storyline.
 Yes you can see with the scenario of a woman stuck on a plane dealing with her own family being held hostage it kind of draws on a few recent big screen movies, like so many of these made for TV movies do, but it is still strangely entertaining, well more entertaining than many of these TV movies are.